Non-Negotiable Rule #3 Build Rapport with The Audience

 If it is a live event, go to the meeting early and meet 5 or 6 people.
 Then call them by name when you are on stage.
 This really does cover the entire audience.

 Another way to build rapid rapport is to ask questions and get your audience involved early on.
 Find out what they want as it pertains to your topic.
 Also, remember to say thank you for asking the question.
 For example, “That is a great question, thank you for asking it.”

 Build rapport by asking for a volunteer to come up to the stage.
 This works both on the live and virtual stage.
-You may want to conduct a hot seat with them or rapid-fire question and answer session.
-Any way you can to help or coach them through what you are teaching will work.
-Make sure you show your appreciation for them participating by making them look and feel good.
+You may want to conduct a hot seat with them or a rapid-fire question-and-answer session.
+Anyway you can help or coach them through what you are teaching will work.
+Make sure you show your appreciation for their participation by making them look and feel good.
 Here again, the entire audience feels the love you are giving to the person in the spotlight.

 Non-negotiable Rule #4: Over Deliver without Overwhelming

 The 4th non-negotiable rule of public speaking is to overdeliver without overwhelming.
 This means to deliver your best information and teaching points without turning on the fire hose and drowning them.
 You want to deliver the right amount of content for the time you have, the audience and what they can handle.